 To access your Oro application storefront, use the

-To access the admin interface (back-office), use the URLs
+To access the back-office of the application, use the URLs

 Optionally, you can setup DNS service to put your domain name to the IP address and, therefore, you OroCommerce site will be accessible on your domain name URL.

-To connect to the EC2 instance using SSH, use the key pair file that you have downloaded previously and the ubuntu username.
+To connect to the EC2 instance using SSH, use the key pair file that you have downloaded previously and the centos username.

 Change the directory to the one where the .pem key file is stored.

 Set permissions for the .pem file to 400.